djinn-ci/djinn/docs/user/images.md

 allow password authentication.
 Below is the typical SSH configuration used by the base images provided by Djinn CI.

-    # Authentication:
     PermitRootLogin yes

     PasswordAuthentication yes
     PermitEmptyPasswords yes
     PubkeyAuthentication no

-    # Change to no to disable s/key passwords
     ChallengeResponseAuthentication no
-    GSSAPICleanupCredentials no
+    GSSAPIAuthentication no

     UsePAM no

-    # Accept locale-related environment variables
+    UseDNS no

     AcceptEnv *

     PermitUserEnvironment yes

     Subsystem sftp internal-sftp

 ## Using a custom image